 Our graduates will have capacity in working at innovation related professions such as open society system architect, analyst, software developer or development manager, digital policy advisor, social entrepreneur, gardener of cyber-physical systems in open society, etc. either in the public sector or in companies that target it.
 The graduates can continue professional growth and continue studies at the PhD level at Information Society Technologies Doctoral Programme.

 The program consists of mostly compulsory core courses divided into four semesters.
 Students can create their own major with various electives that they find interesting in university.
 The program councils students to make sure choices are well thought out but offers the students a chance to still design their own future.
 The program also includes various writing and methodology courses, finally culminating with a big research paper that is similar to a bachelor’s thesis.
 The program includes compulsory practical training and an interdisciplinary project, both providing practical skills.
 The program ends with an interdisciplinary exam that covers the core of the program and all the acquired skills.

-The Program is also supported by Ministry of Foreign Affairs of Republic of Estonia.
-More precisely: Master study at Tallinn University on the programme „Open Societies Technologies“ for Kabul University and IT Ministry employees to raise their professionality.
+The Program is also supported by the Ministry of Foreign Affairs of the Republic of Estonia.
+More precisely: Master's study at Tallinn University on the programme „Open Societies Technologies“ for Kabul University and IT Ministry employees to raise their professionality.